 “The booklet is the perfect primer for anyone beginning to take a look at recycled or reclaimed water, how it is made, its quality, and types of uses.
 It also brings a clear perspective to the risks associated with recycled water use.”
 (Mark Milan Foreword to US edition)

-A course in Wastewater Treatment Pond Design – June 2016
+A course in Wastewater Treatment Pond Design – 11 to 13 May 2016

 Many sewage treatment plants in Australia use pond technology as part of the overall wastewater treatment process.
 However due to the complex nature of the processes which occur in these ponds, the treatment outcomes can be quite variable.
 Therefore, it is vital to ensure that the correct design is utilised to maximise pond efficiency.
 The level of training and understanding for the effective design and operation of these systems within the industry is currently limited.
 A specialist training course has therefore been developed for managers, operators and designers of pond systems.
 This course is aimed at people working in the wastewater industry as operators, engineers, scientists or managers, who wish to have a working knowledge of process optimisation of wastewater treatment ponds.
 The course is unique in that it provides fundamental knowledge and modelling of the interaction between hydrodynamic, microbiological and engineering design and operational aspects of the pond system.

-Activated Sludge and Biological Nutrient Reduction – 2016 Dates tba
+Activated Sludge and Biological Nutrient Reduction – 4 to 8 July 2016

 This University accredited course is designed to provide wastewater industry operators, engineers, scientists, mangers and